 Keyfactor License Upload × Select a Keyfactor license file to upload.
-T provided to you by Keyfactor prior to this a .cmslicense extension. he license sh installation, nould have been and should have Choose a Keyfactor license file to upload Upload 8 No License Continue
+T provided to you by Keyfactor prior to this a .cmslicense extension.
+Choose a Keyfactor license file to upload Upload 😣 No License Continue

-Figure 68: Configure: Upload License
+Figure 66: Configure: Upload License

 11. In the Keyfactor Command configuration wizard, you can choose to upload a configuration file to populate the fields.
 You may have a file saved from a previous run of the configuration wizard or you may be provided one by Keyfactor.
 To upload a file, in the configuration wizard, click File at the top of the wizard and choose Open Data File.
 Browse to locate the configuration file.
 Configuration files have an extension of .cmscfg.
 The file may be protected with a password.
 If it is, you will need to provide this password to open the file.
 Continue with the remainder of the steps, reviewing the tabs to assure that the data is complete and correct.